About the Interprofessional Healthcare Residential College (IHRC or "iRock")

 *The nine UK partner colleges include: College of Dentistry, College of Health Sciences, College of Medicine, College of Nursing, College of Pharmacy, College of Public Health, College of Social Work, College of Communication & Information, and the College of Agriculture, Food, & Environment (Department of Dietetics and Nutrition).

-The IHRC is looking for highly-motivated, first-year students who want to pursue a career in healthcare, regardless of major.
-The IHRC is also open to returning IHRC students.
+The IHRC is looking for highly-motivated students who want to pursue a career in healthcare, regardless of major.

 Following participation in the IHRC LLP, students will be able to...